pegoraro/qchlorophyll/README.md

 ####  Functions for loading geographical .nc data easily and quickly in a nice dataframe

 - A set of functions for loading and extracting geographical data from .nc files.
+- A set of functions for loading geographical data with different frequency stored in .nc files.

+#### Functions for data cleaning and descriptive statistics

 - A set of functions for cleaning the data and calculating any user-defined descriptive statistics/index.

 #### K-mean unsupervised analysis functions